 The events of the previous year have taken an enormous mental, emotional, and psychological toll on many.
 Prolonged isolation and hopelessness, along with feelings of fear, anger, and distrust can often resurface painful memories and past wounds that can remain with us for years to come.
 These feelings can also be a catalyst for change, and an opportunity for self-improvement and growth.

-While there are many ways to treat trauma, the two therapies I use most commonly are EMDR (Eye Movement Desensitization and Reprocessing) and Somatic Experiencing® Therapy.
-In my experience, these two specific approaches to trauma therapy have yielded the best results for my clients, and have the advantage of being able to be used either separately, or in conjunction with one another.
+While there are many ways to treat trauma, the two therapies we use most commonly are EMDR (Eye Movement Desensitization and Reprocessing) and Somatic Experiencing® Therapy.
+In our experience, these two specific approaches to trauma therapy have yielded the best results for our clients, and have the advantage of being able to be used either separately, or in conjunction with one another.

-Typically, my clients visit me in-person at my office, which is located in Columbia, TN.
+Typically, our clients visit us in-person at our offices, which are located in Columbia, TN.
 Depending upon your particular needs and personal schedule, your therapy visits can either be in-person, by phone, or provided remotely using a secure video teleconference.

-In every instance, my clients and I work together to find the pace, and setting that they are most comfortable with.
-With that in mind, I encourage you to contact me, below, to schedule an appointment, so we can further discuss how leading-edge trauma therapy can help you be your best.
+In every instance, our clients and I work together to find the pace, and setting that they are most comfortable with.
+With that in mind, I encourage you to contact us, below, to schedule an appointment, so we can further discuss how leading-edge trauma therapy can help you be your best.